ibm-cloud-docs/satellite/storage-efs.md

 ## Storage class reference
 {: #efs-sc-reference}

 Review the {{site.data.keyword.satelliteshort}} storage classes for AWS EFS.
 You can describe storage classes in the command line with the `oc describe sc <storage-class-name>` command.
-You can also view the YAML spec for the EFS storage classes in [GitHub](https://github.com/IBM/ibm-satellite-storage/blob/develop/config-templates/aws/aws-efs-csi-driver/1.0.0/storage-class.yaml).
 {: shortdesc}

 | Storage class name | File system | Reclaim policy |